cartesi/docs/docs/build-dapps/create-dapp.md

 ---
-id: run-dapp
+id: create-dapp
 title: Create your first DApp
 ---

-Once you learned how to [run a simple example](../run-dapp), it is now time to create one of your own.
+Once you learned how to [run a simple example](../build-dapps/run-dapp), it is now time to create one of your own.
 In order to do this, we will make use of the DApp template available in Cartesi's [rollups-examples](https://github.com/cartesi/rollups-examples) Github repository.
-Once again, make sure you have [installed all the necessary requirements](../requirements) before proceeding.
+Once again, make sure you have [installed all the necessary requirements](../build-dapps/requirements) before proceeding.

 ## Setting up the environment